 Variable names Value Description fire_num_ignitions 3 Number of ignition lines, max.
-5 allowed fire_ignition_start_x1 1000 x coordinate of the start point of the ignition line 1.
-All ignition coordinates are given in m from the lower left corner of the innermost domain fire_ignition_start_y1 500. x coordinate of the start point of the ignition line 1 fire_ignition_end_x1 1000 y coordinate of the end point of the ignition line 1.
-Point ignition (actually a small circle) is obtained by specifying the end point the same as the start point. fire_ignition_end_y1 1900 y coordinate of the end point of the ignition line fire_ignition_radius1 18.
+5 allowed fire_ignition_start_x1 1000. x coordinate of the start point of the ignition line 1.
+All ignition coordinates are given in m from the lower left corner of the innermost domain fire_ignition_start_y1 500. x coordinate of the start point of ignition line 1 fire_ignition_end_x1 1000. y coordinate of the end point of ignition line 1.
+Point ignition (actually a small circle) is obtained by specifying the end point = the start point. fire_ignition_end_y1 1900. y coordinate of the end point of ignition line 1 fire_ignition_radius1 18.
 Everything within fire_ignition_radius1 meters from the ignition location will be ignited. fire_ignition_start_time1 600.
 Time of ignition (in s) since the start of the run. fire_ignition_end_time1 600.
 Time ignition ends (in s) since the start of the run. fire_ignition_ros1 0.01 Rate of spread during ignition.
-(Default 0.01 m WRF s-1,.)
-Isers' Tutorial fire_print_msg Mesoscale &amp; M ickoscale Menonologsagesivinom the dire scheme 1: progress messages from the fire scheme namelist.fire
+(Default 0.01 m s -1 .) fire_print_msg 1 0: no messages from the fire module 1: progress messages from the fire module namelist.fire

-Variable names Description &fuel_scalars Scalar fuel constants cmbcnst The energy released per unit fuel burned for cellulosic fuels (constant, 1.7433e7 J kg -1 ). hfgl The threshold heat flux from a surface fire at which point a canopy fire is ignited above (in W $m^{-2}$ ). fuelmc_g Surface fuel, fuel moisture content (in percent expressed in decimal form, from 0.00 - 1.00). fuelmc_c Canopy fuel, fuel moisture content (in percent expressed in decimal form, from 0.00 - 1.00). (not active). nfuelcats Number of fuel categories defined (default: 13) no_fuel_cat The number of the dummy fuel category specified to be used where there is 'no fuel'
+Variable names Description &fuel_scalars Scalar fuel constants cmbcnst The energy released per unit fuel burned for cellulosic fuels (constant, $1.7433 \times 10^7 \text{J kg}^{-1}$). fuelmc_g Surface fuel, fuel moisture content (in percent expressed in decimal form, from 0.00 - 1.00). nfuelcats Number of fuel categories defined (default: 13) no_fuel_cat The number of the dummy fuel category specified to be used where there is 'no fuel'